-Mr L’s partner subsequently brought a claim for clinical negligence against Dr C, alleging that at the second and third consultations, Mr L should have been urgently referred using the two-week wait process and that the NICE guideline CG27: Referral guidelines for suspected cancer should have been followed, specifically the section on soft tissue sarcomas that states:
+Mr L’s partner subsequently brought a claim for clinical negligence against Dr C, alleging that at the second and third consultations, Mr L should have been urgently referred using the two-week wait process and that the NICE guideline that was in use at the time, CG27: Referral guidelines for suspected cancer, should have been followed, specifically the section on soft tissue sarcomas that states:

 1.13.7 In patients presenting with a palpable lump, an urgent referral for suspicion of soft tissue sarcoma should be made if the lump is:

 • greater than about 5cm in diameter

 If there is any doubt about the need for referral, discussion with a local specialist should be undertaken.[ii]

 It was alleged that had a two-week wait referral taken place at the time of either the second or third consultation, the required surgery would have been less extensive; the tumour would have been excised with wide tumour free margins; and Mr L would not have died.

 The case was reviewed by the legal team at Medical Protection, and Dr C was considered to have acted reasonably under the circumstances.
 It was also unclear whether the outcome for Mr L would have been any different with earlier referral as his tumour was demonstrated to be particularly aggressive with a very poor prognosis.